Elizabeth Warren 2020 presidential campaign: Anti-corruption

 Warren's campaign website says she will "end lobbying as we know it by closing loopholes so everyone who lobbies must register, shining sunlight on their activities, banning foreign governments from hiring Washington lobbyists, and shutting down the ability of lobbyists to move freely in and out of government jobs."
 She promises to "shut the revolving door between Wall Street and Washington" by banning Congresspeople from trading stocks while in office and becoming lobbyists once they are out of office.
 Warren also supports requiring every candidate for federal office to post their tax returns online for public viewing and strengthening the code of ethics for Supreme Court justices and the code of conduct for all other federal judges.

 Economy

 A fellow at the Roosevelt Institute sums up Warren's economic ideology as follows: [W]e should select the tool appropriate to each economic problem we face and not decide ahead of time that the same solution is appropriate.

 Warren has rejected the "socialist" label and has said previously she is "a capitalist to [her] bones".
 She has cosponsored a bill raising the U.S. minimum wage to $15 an hour.
 She has also stated her openness to universal basic income.

+Warren has proposed an economic program based on "economic patriotism," which includes investing $2 trillion in climate-friendly industries, creating a new Department of Economic Development, and implementing measures to support exports.
+Her plan aims to support American workers and manufacturing, echoing President Trump's goal, but not his means such as tariffs and tight immigration restrictions.